jywu20/Notes/Computer Science/Circuit/HDL.md

 (but unbounded loops have to be implemented by event-driven features), while different event listeners run in parallel.
-All variables are like tensors in a deep learning framework because of continuous assignment, and we have natural constraints forbidding assignment to non-terminal nodes in the computation graph.
+All variables are like tensors in a deep learning framework because of continuous assignment, and we have natural constraints forbidding assignment to non-terminal nodes in the computational graph.
 Event listeners and variables they share are organized into modules, and event triggering is as simple as assignment to the input ports of a module.
 A module can be instantiated in another module,